Last updated: 1 July 2026

 - Compare on annual cost, not unit rate alone.
 A low unit rate paired with a high standing charge can cost more overall.

 - Decide fixed vs variable.
-With July’s rise looming, fixing below £1,641 is the safe play for most homes.
+With the July rise now in effect, fixing below £1,862 is the safe play for most homes.

 - Match the tariff to your life.
 EV owner?
 Look at overnight EV tariffs.
 Solar panels?
 Prioritise a strong SEG export rate.
 Out all day?
 Economy 7 may not suit you.